chris-calo/framegrab/README.md

 - On macOS: Use `~/Documents/myvideo.mp4` for files in your Documents folder
 - On Windows: Use full paths like `C:\Users\YourName\Videos\myvideo.mp4`
+- On Linux: Use `~/Videos/myvideo.mp4` for files in your Videos folder

 If your path has spaces, put it in quotes:
 - macOS: `./framegrab.sh "~/My Videos/birthday party.mp4" 01:23.456`
 - Windows: `.\framegrab.ps1 "C:\Users\YourName\My Videos\birthday party.mp4" 01:23.456`
+- Linux: `./framegrab.sh "~/My Videos/birthday party.mp4" 01:23.456`
 </details>

 <details>